There are a lot of great things about being self-employed. You get to be your own boss, choose your own hours, and often, choose your own salary.

 Whether you're applying for a mortgage, renting a property, or applying for financial assistance, providing proof of income is often a requirement.
 But unlike a salaried employee, you won’t have an employment verification letter, and your income might be slightly less consistent, making it hard to prove exactly how much you earn.

-In today’s article, we’ll look at the best way to prove your income as a self-employed person, which documents you’ll need to have to hand, and how to make the process easier for yourself in future.
+In this article, we'll look at the best ways to prove your income as a self-employed person, which documents you'll need, and how upcoming changes to the tax system will affect how you manage your records.

 What is proof of income for the self-employed?